Low-Complexity Planar Beyond-Diagonal RIS Architecture Design Using Graph Theory: Conclusion

 \section{Conclusion}

-In this letter, we have investigated the design of planar BD-RIS architectures that can be implemented on a double-layer \gls{pcb}, in which one layer is the ground plane.
+In this letter, we have investigated BD-RIS architectures that can be implemented on a double-layer \gls{pcb}, in which one layer is the ground plane.
 Using a graph-theoretical modeling, we have identified the necessary conditions for a BD-RIS to be implementable on a double-layer \gls{pcb}, and introduced the concept of planar-connected RIS.
-We further examined existing BD-RIS architectures to determine whether they are planar and characterized the class of maximal-planar-connected RISs, which offer the most degrees of freedom under practical double-layer \gls{pcb} constraints.
-The presented results provide useful guidelines for developing low-complexity BD-RISs.
+We have further examined existing BD-RIS architectures to determine whether they are planar and characterized the class of maximal-planar-connected RISs, offering the highest flexibility under the double-layer \gls{pcb} constraints.
+Our results provide useful guidelines for developing low-complexity BD-RISs.
+Future research could investigate the class of planar RISs that maximize performance, and the most flexible RISs implementable with a limited number of \gls{pcb} layers.